mosaico-labs/mosaico/CONTRIBUTING.md

 - Use strict Python type hints.
 This is critical for our Ontology and `Serializable` models.
 - When modifying `SequenceDataStreamer` or `TopicDataStreamer`, preserve the **batching strategy**.
 Do not load full sequences into RAM.
 - Use `rosbags` for parsing.
 If adding custom message support, use the `ROSTypeRegistry`.

+### Tests

+Make many tests.

+Tests can be executed using the `scripts/test_suite.sh` script.
+Be aware that integration tests are configured to run on a non-default port (`6276`) in order to avoid writes on a live instance of the backend.

 #### Prerequisites**

   * **Python:** version 3.13 or newer.